wgzeyu/HubStatistics/README.md

 + roomState is undefined
 + Score, Combo, and Energy no longer are undefined
-+ Rooms no longer go as 'undefined' when a room is created or removed (Current solution is just refreshing the page, will be changed sppn)
++ Rooms no longer go as 'undefined' when a room is created or removed (Current solution is just refreshing the page, will be changed soon)

 Added Features:
 + Names are now colored based on what it is in the room.